eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 - IEC 61970-301: Defines the energy management system application programming interface (EMS-API).
 - IEC 61968-11: Defines system interfaces for the integration of distribution management systems (DMS) with enterprise applications within electric utilities.
 - IEC 62325-301: Defines the energy market communications, supporting the exchange of information between market participants.
+THe European version is known as ESMP (European Style Market Profile).

 The CIM standard provides well-defined semantics.
 Each CIM class or object has a clear definition registered within the common model.
 This model encompasses a wide range of entities and functions across the energy sector, including grid operations, asset management, and energy markets, with a focus on infrastructure and connectivity.

+Although CIM covers a large prtion of the energy sector data, there are area's where CIM is less well developed. e.g. electric vehicle charging.
+Below some complementary standards are discussed.

 #### Relevance